 175 2015).
 Following this theory, there should be more attacked Norway spruce in low altitude and in

-176 south-facing slope in the three climatic areas.
-Sanitary map have been used to study the relation
+176 south-facing slopes in the three climatic areas.
+Sanitary map has been used to study the relation

 177 between the dieback and these two topographic variables.
-The altitude has been broke down by
+The altitude has been broken down by

 178 100 m classes and kept the three topographic exposures classes.
 To determine which class of the